 Meta tags are snippets of text that describe a web page’s content.
 Meta tags don’t appear on the page itself but you can find them in a web page’s source code (by right-clicking on “View Source”).
 Meta tags are extremely helpful in getting more search traffic if you’re optimizing them for your desired keywords.

 A Robot meta tag is a special HTML meta tag that does two primary things.
 One: it tells search engine robots not to index the content of a web page (using rel=”noindex”.
 Two: it also tells search crawlers whether or not to scan a web page for links to follow or not follow (using rel=”nofollow”).
 As a rule of thumb use the rel=nofollow tag whenever you’re linking out to affiliate sites, promotional posts, etc.

 The first one is the “title tag” and the other is “meta description”.
 When it comes to using meta tags for better SEO, these two meta tags play a big role.
 So optimizing both your title tag and meta description for a primary keyword can give a boost in search engine traffic.

 In a nutshell, meta tags are “invisible tags” that impact your website’s SEO.
-These meta tags can only be visible by clicking on the “View page source” option (by right clicking on a page) and are easily read by search engine crawlers.
+These tags can only be visible by clicking on the “View page source” option (by right-clicking on a page) and are easily read by search engine crawlers.

-Instead of ignoring meta tags, you can improve your overall search rankings by optimizing them for your target primary and secondary keywords.
+Instead of ignoring these HTML tags, you can improve your overall search rankings by optimizing them for your target primary and secondary keywords.

-So what are your thoughts on using meta tags for SEO?
-Are you currently optimizing your meta tags?
+So what are your thoughts about the best meta tags for SEO?
+Do you perform title and meta tag optimization?
 Do let us know if you’ve any questions in the comments below.